- Coming into Michigan from Another State (import)

 - Microchip (EID’s)

-- Use of microchips as the sole official ID is discouraged.
-For details on microchipping, contact the USDA Michigan office at 517-337-4705.
+- There are many requirements to use a microchip as the sole official ID.
+For more details contact the USDA Michigan office at 517-337-4705.

 - Goats six months of age and older coming permanently into Michigan must have had a negative Brucellosis test within 30 days.
 Test date and negative result must be recorded on the CVI.

-- Wethers (castrated male goats) do not need a negative Brucellosis test.
+- Wethers (castrated male goats) do not need a Brucellosis test.

-- Goats originating from a certified Brucellosis-free herd do not need a negative Brucellosis test.
+- Goats originating from a certified Brucellosis-free herd do not need a Brucellosis test.
+To be considered a certified Brucellosis-free herd, this must be through a state program.

 - Goats moving within the state of Michigan for exhibition: